 Joe Sanchez refused us and the police access to our two dogs or the medications.
 He still has our money.
 He stole our possessions and we have no idea if he has sold them, destroyed them or thrown them away.
 Joe Sanchez removed our beloved piano and dumped it unattended in an empty parking lot causing thousands of damage.
 He is currently selling unconstructed condos named The Summit 2.0 through Warren Brander at:

-BE EXTREMELY CAUTIOUS buying from JOE SANCHEZ, DEVELOPER/OWNER OF SUMMIT 2.0
+BE EXTREMELY CAUTIOUS buying from JOE SANCHEZ, DEVELOPER/OWNER OF THE SUMMIT & THE AVA

 Tropicasa Realty FAILED to protect us contractually and FAILED to extend the purchase agreement from October 6 until December 11th when the closing was scheduled.